 Your pathology report will list each core separately by a number (or letter) assigned to it by the pathologist, with each core (biopsy sample) having its own diagnosis.
 If cancer or some other problem is found, it is often not in every core, so you need to look at the diagnoses for all of the cores to know what's going on with you.

 These are terms that mean there is no cancer present.
-Benign prostatic hyperplasia (or BPH) is also a term used to describe a common, benign type of prostate enlargement caused by an increase number of normal prostate cells.
+Benign prostatic hyperplasia (BPH) is also a term used to describe a common, benign type of prostate enlargement caused by an increase number of normal prostate cells.
 This condition is more common as men get older and is not linked to cancer.
-When this term is used in a biopsy report, though, it doesn’t mean anything about the size of the prostate and just means that no cancer was found.
+When this term is used in a biopsy report, though, it doesn’t mean anything about the size of the prostate.
+It just means that no cancer was found.

 Inflammation of the prostate is called prostatitis.
 Most cases of prostatitis reported on biopsy are not caused by infection and do not need to be treated.
 In some cases, inflammation may increase your prostate-specific antigen (PSA) level, but it is not linked to prostate cancer.

 All of these are terms for things the pathologist might see under the microscope that are benign (not cancer), but sometimes can look like cancer under the microscope.